anupambhatnagar/GPUPuzzlers/collectives/collectives-answer.md

 The differences in the duration of the P2P copies is due to the fact that the GPUs are connected to each other using different interconnects.

-The network topology within a server can be obtained executing `nvidia-smi topo -m` on the command line.
+The network topology within a server can be obtained by executing `nvidia-smi topo -m` on the command line.
 The most common interconnects are NVLink (a direct GPU-to-GPU interconnect within the server) and PCIe.
 On our server, GPU0 and GPU1 are connected via 4 NVLinks, GPU0 and GPU4 are connected via 2 NVLinks and GPU0 and GPU2 are connected via PCIe.

+With a 400 MB tensor the observed bandwidth is 93 GB/sec with 4 NVLinks, 47 GB/sec with 2 NVLinks
+and 7.5 GB/sec when using PCIe.

 ### Puzzler 2: Collective Performance